nbbrd/picocsv/README.md

 - supports custom quoting strategy
 - supports unicode characters

+> [!IMPORTANT]
-⚠️ _Note that the `Csv.Format#acceptMissingField` option must be set to `false` to closely follow the RFC4180 specification.
+> Note that the `Csv.Format#acceptMissingField` option must be set to `false` to closely follow the RFC4180 specification.
-The default value is currently `true` but will be reversed in the next major release._
+> The default value is currently `true` but will be reversed in the next major release.

 ## Examples